Q: Can I buy from Great Lakes Flooring?

 Q: The floor beneath my rug is lighter than the exposed floor.
 What can I do?

-A: Some floors are light sensitive, meaning that the wood darkens over time.
+A: All wood species are light sensitive, some more so than others.
+This means that the wood darkens or lightens over time with UV exposure.
 It may take six months to a year (depending on the species) for floors to reach their full rich color.
 To eliminate obvious tone differences, it’s best to rotate rugs and furniture periodically so that floors get equal amounts of sun exposure.
 Eventually, any variations in color tones will fade away.

 Q: When ordering hardwood flooring, how much extra is needed to allow for waste?